Fly-coin/Fly-coin/doc/build-msw.md

 <h1>Build Windows</h1>

-See readme-qt.rst for instructions on building ColossusCoin2 QT, the graphical user interface.
+See readme-qt.rst for instructions on building FlyCoin QT, the graphical user interface.

 Compilers Supported